 To sleep better at night, set an "electronic" curfew.
 That means no TV, computer, tablet, or phone at least 30 minutes before lights out.

-Since any light is arousing -- including those tiny ones on your clock, TV, DVD player, and smartphone -- you should cover them up at night and turn your clock away from the bed.
+The tiny lights from your clock, TV, DVD player, and smartphone can keep you awake.
+Cover them up at night and turn your clock away from the bed.

 3. Set a Caffeine Curfew

-Also, limit yourself to no more than four 8-ounce servings of coffee a day.
+Overall, don't have more than four 8-ounce cups of coffee a day.